RsknCankov/capacitor-video-player/README.md

 # capacitor-video-player

-Capacitor plugin for video playing
+Capacitor plugin for video playing, backed up by FFMPEG for audio decoding of unsupported formats.

 ## Install